simbo/gulp-static-site-generator/README.md

 Default: `renderMarkdown` ([see source](https://github.com/simbo/gulp-static-site-generator/blob/master/index.js))

 A function to render markdown to HTML, using *marked* by default.
-It accepts a markdown `contents` string as the only argument.
+It accepts a markdown `contents` string as the only argument and should return a string containing HTML.

 Beside being used to render markdown files, this function is also referenced as `options.jade.filters.markdown` to render markdown blocks or includes in *jade* templates.

 When setting a custom markdown rendering function, the options `marked`, `markedOptions` and `renderCode` won't have any effect.